aib/aibsmod-q3/aibsmod/readme.txt

 Notes:

-	This mod is no longer compatible with vanilla Q3 clients (meaning clients lacking this mod.)
-This was a design decision taken around test6, where fast weapon switching, training mode and the button display was implemented.
-Whereas VQ3 clients couldn't simply benefit from the former two, the method used for sending button presses to spectator aibsmod clients dropped their respective spectatees from the game due to the lack of a particular feature in the Q3A code.
+	This mod is not compatible with vanilla Q3 clients.
+Although aibsmod contains many modifications, VQ3-like behavior was a priority in the design and where possible, the default values of settings were chosen such that unconfigured aibsmod servers and clients both would look and feel like their VQ3 counterparts.

 Credits:

-	//TODO

-	Orhan "aib" Kavrakoglu - http://aib.ftuff.com/ - aibok42 gmail.
+	Orhan "aib" Kavrakoglu - http://URL - aibok42 gmail.
+		Code
+		Concepts
+		Design
+		Models
+		Sounds
-		Code; Concepts; Design; Models; Sounds; Bad-looking graphics
+		Bad-looking graphics

+	Baska kimseyi yazmiyorum.
+Asagidakileri silicem.
+Mesaj atin.

+/*
 	gelaek/skos
 		Concepts; Maps: dy3ram, football, football2; Testing; Sounds